its-me-prabin/Blogsphere/README.md

     $ pip install -r requirements.txt

 Well your environment is ready now.
+--Make sure to install Django in your venv before migrating--

+      $ pip install django

 Finally, you have to make migrations to get the app started and create a new superuser to interact with the admin dashboard.
 So run the following commands as follows: